 Can lifestyle factors impact the progression of carpal tunnel syndrome?

-Yes, your daily habits, posture, and repetitive actions can affect carpal tunnel syndrome.
-Making lifestyle changes is key for prevention and management.
+Daily habits, posture, and repetitive actions can affect carpal tunnel syndrome.
+Lifestyle changes are key to prevention and management.